The FDIS is delivered by the British Woodworking Federation (BWF) and the Guild of Architectural Ironmongers (GAI)

 The FDIS diploma programme is made up of a series of online training modules, which are designed to give candidates an in-depth understanding of fire door specification, installation, inspection, maintenance and repair.
 Once candidates have completed the diploma, they can apply to become an FDIS Certificated Fire Door Inspector.

-The latest diploma sign-ups follow this year’s hugely successful Fire Door Safety Week campaign, which ran from 26 September to 2 October.
+The latest diploma sign-ups last year’s hugely successful Fire Door Safety Week campaign, which ran from 24 September to 30 September.
 The campaign, which was jointly founded by FDIS, the British Woodworking Federation and the government’s Fire Kills initiative, gained the support of 174 organisations this year, and attracted high profile support from MPs and the London Fire Brigade.